 The majority of Maine Maritime Academy students are required to participate in a random urinalysis program during their enrollment.
 All students who act as part of the crew of any MMA vessel, transport students in MMA vehicles, and/or pursue MMA co-ops must participate in the random and preemployment drug testing program.
 Additionally, any students who are in a probationary disciplinary status due to violations of the drug/alcohol policies may be subject to increased drug testing.
 In addition, the Academy administers a drug-testing program for certain categories of employees: the U.S. Coast Guard's Drug and Alcohol Testing Program is a means to deter the illegal use of controlled substances by Merchant Marine personnel and to promote a drug-free and safe work environment for the safe passage of embarked passengers and for carriage of cargo on U.S. waterways.
 The training ships are required by law to be operated by a USCG licensed or documented mariner.
 Personnel operating these vessels are subject to drug testing.
-The program serves as a strong deterrent to the illegal use of controlled substances by covered crewmembers/employees, and promotes a safe, drug- free workplace.
+The program serves as a strong deterrent to the illegal use of controlled substances.